MicrosoftDocs/cpp-docs/docs/standard-library/logical-not-struct.md

   template <class Type>
   auto operator()(Type&& Left) const`
      -> decltype(!std::forward<Type>(Left));
 };
 ```

 ### Parameters

-*Type*
+*Type*<br/>
 Any type that supports an `operator!` that takes an operand of the specified or inferred type.

-*Left*
+*Left*<br/>
 The operand of the logical not operation.
 The unspecialized template takes an lvalue reference argument of type *Type*.
 The specialized template does perfect forwarding of lvalue and rvalue reference arguments of inferred type *Type*.

 ## Return Value